What is the 1-1-3 zone defense in basketball?

 X2, who was previously guarding near the right side wing, sprints toward the lane, just below the high post area.

-This also gives X2 an opportunity to deny nay passes toward the high post if an offensive player were to move into that open space.
+This also gives X2 an opportunity to deny any passes toward the high post if an offensive player were to move into that open space.

 X1, who is currently one pass away from the ball, denies it towards 1 with a hand in the passing lane, represented by the gray arrow.

-Here is another example of general defensive actions when the ball gets skipped from the right corner to the left side wing.
+Here is another example of the 1-1-3 zone defenses when the ball gets skipped from the right corner to the left side wing.
 However, this time, 3 ran the baseline to fill the left side corner and 5 flashed up to occupy the high post area.

 When that occurs, X4 sprints to closeout and influence 4 towards the baseline, similar to the previous diagram.